-These days, policymakers want the U.S. military to contain China; transform failed states into stable democracies; chase terrorists; train various foreign militaries to chase terrorists; protect sea lanes; keep oil cheap; democratize the Middle East; protect European, Asian, and Middle Eastern states from aggression; spread good will through humanitarian missions; respond to natural disasters at home and abroad; secure cyberspace, and much more.
+These days, policymakers want the U.S. military to contain China; transform failed states into stable democracies; chase terrorists; train various foreign militaries to do so; protect sea lanes; try to keep oil cheap; stabilize failed states; protect European, Asian, and Middle Eastern states from aggression; spread good will through humanitarian missions; respond to natural disasters at home and abroad; secure cyberspace, and much more.
 For the supporters of such missions, the military forces and budget needed to pursue these goals can never be enough.
-But the relationship between all these objectives and the proper mission of the Department of Defense to protect Americans is tenuous.
+But the relationship between all these objectives and the proper mission of the Department of Defense—to protect Americans—is tenuous.

 Defining the requirements of our defense so broadly is counterproductive.
 Our global military activism wastes resources, drags us into others’ conflicts, provokes animosity, drives rivals to arm, and encourages weapons proliferation.
-We can save great sums and improve national security by narrowing our goals and adopting an actual defensive posture in the world.
+We can save great sums and improve national security by narrowing our goals and adopting a genuinely defensive posture in the world.

 Arguments about defense spending are arguments about defense strategy.
 What you spend depends on what you want to do militarily, which depends in turn on theories about what creates security.
 A more modest strategy of restraint starts with the observation that power tempts the United States to meddle in foreign troubles that we should avoid.2 Restraint means fighting that temptation.
 It would husband American power rather than dissipate it by spreading promises and forces hither and yon.

 Substantially reducing military spending requires reducing the ambitions it serves.
-Efforts to increase the Pentagon’s efficiency through acquisition reform, eliminating waste, and improving financial management would deliver some savings, but these items aren't the core reasons for today's excessive military spending.
-The 50 percent growth in our military's cost in the last 12 years (adjusting for inflation and leaving out the wars) stems more from the proliferation of our objectives than from the way the military is managed.
+Efforts to increase the Pentagon’s efficiency through acquisition reform, eliminating waste, and improving financial management deliver some savings, but these items are not the core reasons why we spend so much on the military, which is still about what we spent at the height of the Cold War, even after the recent drawdown resulting from lowered war costs and defense spending caps.
+We still spend so much because of the expansion of our military objectives, rather than from the way the military is managed.
 We spend too much because we choose too little.

 Another argument for high military spending is that U.S. military primacy underlies global stability.
 According to this theory, our forces and alliance commitments dampen conflict between potential rivals, preventing them from fighting wars that would disrupt trade and cost us more than the military spending that would have prevented war.
 This logic liberates defense planning from old-fashioned considerations like enemies and the balance of power.
 It sees the requirements of global policing as the basis for the size of the U.S. military.
 That is no standard at all, which is why hawks embrace it.
 Boundless objectives justify limitless costs.

-The main justification for our Cold War alliances was the fear that communist nations could conquer or capture by insurrection the industrial centers in Western Europe and Northeast Asia and then harness enough of that wealth to threaten us—either directly or by forcing us to become a garrison state at ruinous cost.
+The main justification for our Cold War alliances was the fear that communist nations could conquer or capture by insurrection the industrial centers in Western Europe and Northeast Asia, and then harness enough of that wealth to threaten us—either directly or by forcing us to become a garrison state at ruinous cost.
 But these alliances outlasted the conditions that caused them.
 During the Cold War, Japan, Western Europe and South Korea grew wealthy enough to defend themselves.
 We should let them.
+We should state that we will honor our treaty commitments but reduce them legally and gradually over time.
 These alliances heighten our force requirements and threaten to drag us into wars, while providing no obvious benefit.
-Without our forces there, our allies would pay the cost of balancing local adversaries.
+Without our forces there, our allies would pay the costs of balancing local adversaries.

-The United States confuses what it wants from its military, which is global primacy or hegemony, with what it needs, which is safety.
-Our leaders tend to exaggerate the capability of the enemies we have and invent new enemies by defining traditional foreign troubles—geopolitical competition among states and instability within them, for example—as pressing threats to our security.
+Some U.S. policymakers confuse what they want from the military—global primacy or hegemony—with what America really needs, which is safety.
+Our leaders tend to exaggerate the capability of the enemies we have, while inventing new enemies by defining traditional foreign troubles—geopolitical competition among states and instability within them, for example—as pressing threats to our security.
 Geography, wealth, and nuclear weapons provide us with safety that our ancestors would envy.
 Our hyperactive military policies damage it by encouraging rivalry and resentment.
-Global military primacy is a game not worth the candle.13
+Global military primacy is a game not worth the candle.16

-We can defend ourselves with far more restrained military objectives, and at far less cost than the nearly $550 billion we will spend in fiscal year 2011 in the non-war portion of the defense budget.
+We can defend ourselves with far more restrained military objectives, and at far less cost than the nearly $600 billion we will spend in fiscal year 2017 on the Pentagon.
 A policy of restraint that discourages state-building and permanent alliances would allow us to plan for fewer military actions and cut the size and cost of the military.
-This strategy allows $1.2 trillion in savings over ten years that we have outlined in a related essay.
+This strategy allows nearly one trillion dollars in savings over ten years, as outlined in a recent essay.17

 Other paths to savings are possible.
 Those less inclined to restraint might select only some of our proposals.
 Analysts who believe that U.S. counter-insurgency campaigns are more likely than we do, for example, might accept or even augment our cuts that do not pertain to the Army.
 Those that would retain our current military objectives might still support cutting the nuclear weapons budget.
 Some might want to cut the Army and Air Force along the lines we suggest, but keep a Navy large enough to police the seas and bludgeon enemies without occupying their capitals.